inscopix/inscopix-cnmfe/docs/comparison_to_caiman.md

 In this section we summarize how the Inscopix CNMF-E parameters relate to or differ from those used in CaImAn CNMF-E.

 ### Parameter Mapping
-The table below provides a mapping from the parameters used in Inscopix CNMF-E to the corresponding parameters in CaImAn.
+The table below provides a mapping from the parameters used in Inscopix CNMF-E to the corresponding parameters in CaImAn CNMF-E.
 Note that some parameters are unique to Inscopix CNMF-E and relate to features not available in other open-source implementations.
 This includes the trace output units and the explicit processing modes.